kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

     | Success data
 ```

-With data formed like this stored in the state model, a developer is forced to handle a view for every case.
+With data like this, a developer is forced to handle the view for every case.

-**There will be no more postponing the loading and error views for "later".**
+**No more postponing the loading and error views for "later".**

 Here is an example of a view function in Elm returning something for every case.
 Ignoring any of them will prevent the app from compiling: